 Playground at Mcintire Park

-Highlights: One of Charlottesville’s largest parks, McIntire Park has a fantastic playground with climbing structures, slides, and open spaces for running.
-There’s also a Skate Park and the Piedmont Botanical Garden nearby, and in winter, families flock here for sledding.
-An exciting addition is 2025 is Charlottesville’s first bike pump track.
-Located near the Skate Park is
+One of Charlottesville’s largest parks, McIntire Park has a fantastic playground with climbing structures, slides, and open spaces for running.
+The park includes walking trails, sports fields, and picnic pavilions.
+On one side of the park you’ll find the Botanical Garden of the Piedmont, and on the other, the popular Charlottesville skate park, including Charlottesville’s first bike bump track.

-What Parents Love: McIntire Park offers endless possibilities for active families, from playground time to nature walks.
-The nearby botanical garden is perfect for those who want to introduce kids to local plants and flowers.
+Highlights: McIntire Park offers endless possibilities for active families, from playground time to nature walks.
+The nearby botanical garden is perfect for those who want to introduce kids to native plants and flowers.
+In winter, local families flock here for great sledding hills!

 7. Meade Park: Home of the Onesty Family Aquatic Center